judepayne/draw-graph/README.md

 ## Acknowledgements

 Thanks to Zachery Tellman for his [Rhizome library](https://github.com/ztellman/rhizome) that I have got a lot of use out of over the last couple of years.
-In the lib-draw-graph folder, in dot.cljc, I have ported a part of his code to run in both Clojure and Clojurescript (the bit that produces the 'dot' format that is the input into Graphviz).
+In this [fork](https://github.com/judepayne/rhizome), I have tweaked run in both Clojure and Clojurescript (the bit that produces the 'dot' format input for graphviz).

 Thanks also to [iamxuxiao](https://github.com/iamxuxiao/mwgraphviz) for providing instructions on how to do a static build of Graphviz and showing how a C binary could be mounted in an AWS Lambda function. (see 'lambda-draw-graph' folder).